 To strip or not to strip Aircraft painting

 What about painting ?
-This factor is rarely consideration when small to medium operator is buying an airplane, operators only realising the requirement after a need for painting, such as skin peeled off, faded colour, and dirt absorbent etc. becomes apparent.
+This factor is rarely consideration when small to medium operator is buying an airplane, operators only realising the requirement after a need for painting, such as skin peeled off, faded colour, and dirt absorbent etc. So what is the factor in deciding whether to strip or not to strip Aircraft painting. as the painting weight carried in the aircraft is the useful load

 Painting and repainting process